The Rabbit Kick Club

 outgoing connection, which allows us to block all incoming

-connections on publicly routable IP addresses.
-The only permitted
+connections on public IP addresses.

-- We regularly install rippled, software, and operating system
+- We regularly install rippled, software, and operating

 updates, and we only run unmodified versions of the rippled